magento/devdocs/guides/v1.0/architecture/modules/mod_intro.md

 <h2 id="m2devgde-moddep-naming">Name and declare a module</h2>

-A module declares itself (i.e. defines its name and existence) in the `module.xml` file, located in `<root>/app/code/<Vendor>/<ModuleName>/etc/`.
+A module declares itself (i.e. defines its name and existence) in the `module.xml` file, located in `<your Magento install dir>/app/code/<Vendor>/<ModuleName>/etc/`.

-A module should be named according to the Namespace_Module schema, where:
+A module should be named according to the Namespace_Module schema, where

-* Namespace is a name of a module's vendor
+* `Vendor` is a name of a module's vendor
-* Module is a name assigned to a module by its vendor
+* `ModuleName` is a name assigned to a module by its vendor

 To declare a module, the following information should be specified: